josephkniskern/programming-univbasics-nds-nds-to-insight-with-flexibility-lab/README.md

 of snacks with that many pieces."

-Recalling the effort we took to print out and understand the vending machine NDS, we know that the NDS is not set up to give us that information easily.
-We need to _transform_ this _given_ NDS into something else, a _new_ NDS, that allows us to derive _insights_ from _it_.
+Recalling the effort we took to print out and understand the vending machine NDS, we know that the NDS is not set up to give us that information easily (that's why Step 1 is so important!)
+We need to _transform_ the _given_ NDS into something else, a _new_ NDS, that allows us to derive _insights_ from _it_.

 > **REAL-LIFE PROGRAMMING ESSENTIAL**: This very much mirrors some real-world
 > use of 3<sup>rd</sup> party information.
 A Wiki of Ice and Fire (a site with